American Microcars of the 40s, 50s and 60s

 The Towne Shopper, made by International Motor Car Co of San Diego CA, was an aluminum bodied, rear engined runabout that had 2 seats, no doors, and a front bonnet that could hold several grocery bags.
 Given its name, the envisioned target market was to be the suburban housewife.
 The Towne Shopper would get her about on her errands while hubby was off at work with the real car.

-Trouble was, the idea of doing battle with full sized Chevy’s in the Grand Union parking lot in the diminutive Towne Shopper was not very appealing to suburban housewives of the late 1940s.
+Trouble was, the idea of doing battle with full sized Chevy’s in the parking lot of the Grand Union in the diminutive Towne Shopper was not very appealing to suburban housewives of the late 1940s.
 It is not known how many Towne Shoppers were made, but least one still exists.
 It is part of the Lane Museum collection and in a state of disrepair.

 The second most successful of the post-war minicars may have been the Brogan, made by B & B Specialty Co. of Rossmoyne, OH.
 About 30 Brogan 3-wheelers were built from 1946 to 1950.
 Most of them were truly tiny: A mini delivery van called the Package Car, and a runabout.
 Niether was much bigger than a motorized tricycle.